BSData/wh40k-apocalypse/README.md

 __Okay, nice project.
 Is it actually working?__ _I just want those files..._

+Not Yet!
+We are working on getting it hosted.

-Yeah!
-We have it hosted on AppSpot.
+Hopefully, we will eventually have it hosted on AppSpot.
 Take a look: [BattleScribe Data on Appspot][]

 __I found a bug!__ / *I have another request*